Saving Your Life After Loving A Borderline

 about remaining or leaving, with alcohol/drug abuse, working longer

 They'll steadily erode your self-worth with subtle/snide comments

 and other passive maneuvers, even if their words

 can't be identified as wounding or cruel.
 Their delivery and tone

 will make you feel infantalized--as

-if she's the critical parent, and you're the little kid, who's done
+if she's the critical parent, and you're the little kid, who's

-actually moved to violence in these relationships--even
+are actually moved to violence during

-if aggression is completely foreign to their natures.
+these relationships--even if aggression is completely foreign

 feel compelled to stick around, no matter how abusive or diminishing